VitaliyRysich/Design-Patterns/README.md

  ### Cons
  * The code may become more complicated since you need to introduce a lot of new subclasses to implement the pattern.
 The best case scenario is when you’re introducing the pattern into an existing hierarchy of creator classes.

- ### Relations with Other Patterns
-* Many designs start by using Factory Method (less complicated and more customizable via subclasses) and evolve toward Abstract Factory, Prototype, or Builder (more flexible, but more complicated).

-* Abstract Factory classes are often based on a set of Factory Methods, but you can also use Prototype to compose the methods on these classes.

-* You can use Factory Method along with Iterator to let collection subclasses return different types of iterators that are compatible with the collections.

-* Prototype isn’t based on inheritance, so it doesn’t have its drawbacks.
-On the other hand, Prototype requires a complicated initialization of the cloned object.
-Factory Method is based on inheritance but doesn’t require an initialization step.

-* Factory Method is a specialization of Template Method.
-At the same time, a Factory Method may serve as a step in a large Template Method.

 ## Abstract Factory